 10. Remove the lid once the steam releases and allow the potatoes to cool.

 11. Peel the potatoes and mash them while they are still warm.

-12. Now take the mashed boiled potatoes and add bread crumbs, finely chopped coriander leaves, roasted cumin powder, salt and red chilli powder to it.
+12. Add bread crumbs, finely chopped coriander leaves, roasted cumin powder, salt and red chilli powder to the mashed potatoes.

-14. Next, take a 1 large tablespoon of this mix and make flat tikkis/cutlets out of it.
+14. Take a large tablespoon of this mix and make flat tikkis/cutlets out of it.
 Repeat this process until all the mix is used.

 15. If the tikkis seem a little soft, you can place them in the refrigerator for 10 minutes or so.

 16. You can cook the patties on a non-stick pan using little oil or you could cook them in an air fryer as well.

 17. The patties take about 5 minutes each on a non-stick pan.
 Similarly, for crispy patties, you would need about 12-15 minutes in the air fryer at 200 degrees Celsius.

 18. Take small bowls and add 1-2 tikkis/cutlets depending on the size of the bowl.

 19. Add in 1 big ladle of the peas and add chopped onions and tomatoes on top along with some yogurt.

 20. Sprinkle some cumin powder and Kashmiri red chili powder on top.